aiven/devportal/docs/platform/howto/create_authentication_token.rst

 Create an authentication token
 ==============================

 You can use the Aiven web console to create an authentication token for use with the Aiven command-line interface (CLI) or API.
+To learn more about using authentication token for Aiven resources, refer to :doc:`../concepts/authentication-tokens`.

 To create an authentication token: